 We launched Erythromycin Ethylsuccinate ("EES") on September 27, 2016 under a previously approved ANDA.
 In August 2016, we filed with the FDA to reintroduce this product under a Changes Being Effected in 30 Days submission (a "CBE-30 submission").
 Under a CBE-30 submission, certain defined changes to an ANDA can be made if the FDA does not object in writing within 30 days.
 The FDA's regulations, guidance documents, and historic actions support the filing of a CBE-30 for the types of changes that we proposed for our EES ANDA.
 We received no formal written letter from the FDA within 30 days of the CBE-30 submission date, and as such, launched the product in accordance with FDA regulations.
 On December 16, 2016, and nearly four months after our CBE-30 submission, the FDA sent us a formal written notice that a Prior Approval Supplement ("PAS") was required for this ANDA.
 Under a PAS, proposed changes to an ANDA cannot be implemented without prior review and approval by the FDA.
 Because we did not receive this notice in the timeframe prescribed by the FDA's regulations, we believe that our supplemental ANDA is valid, and as such continue to market the product.
 In addition, we filed a PAS which was accepted by the FDA and was originally assigned action date of June 2017.
 This date was later revised to October 2017 due to the election by the FDA to perform a Pre-Approval Inspection ("PAI") of our Baudette manufacturing facilities.
 The FDA conducted its PAI between May 15, 2017 and May 18, 2017.
 On July 31, 2017, we received an Establishment Inspection Report from the FDA documenting that no objectionable conditions resulted from the inspection and that no FDA-483 or verbal observations were issued.
+On September 21, 2017, we received a Major CR Letter (Complete Response Letter).
+We are currently in the process of responding to the letter.
 We continue to reserve all of our legal options in this matter.